A prospect recently asked the question following question:

 The Framework You Should Use

 I’m a big fan of the Drupal framework.
-It’s extremely customizable and super fast.
+It’s extremely customizable and blazing fast.
 You’ll need some coding experience to really get it to do what you want, though.
 Right now I’m building an AngularJS web app using Drupal as the framework for the content, users, and database.
 Tons of huge sites, like weather.com, use Drupal.

 Recommended Search Tools